ibm-cloud-docs/power-iaas/pricing.md

     |Volume 1 (20 GB), volume 2 (10 GB)|Multiple backing volumes|30 GB|
     {: caption="Calculation of image backing volume" caption-side="bottom"}

-- **Deployed VM volumes**: These volumes are created when you deploy a VM with an image.
+- **Deployed VM volumes** are created when you deploy a VM with an image.
 The deployed VMs get a copy of all the volumes in the image.
 Any additional data volumes attached to the deployed VM are already accounted for under Data Volumes.
 The following table shows an example of how you are billed based on the VMs that you deploy:

     |Image backing volume|You are billed|
     |--------------------|--------------|